Others may have brunch, but at our home we have pre-breakfast.

 Vegan Applesauce Mini-Muffins

 - Add the dry ingredients to the wet ingredients and mix with a few strokes just until all ingredients are moistened.
-Don't overmix to make a smooth batter: lumps are fine, even good.
+Don't overmix: lumps are fine, even good.

-- Grease a 24-cup mini-muffin pan and divide the batter equally among the cups.
+- Oil a 24-cup mini-muffin pan and divide the batter equally among the cups.

-- Bake in a 400-degree oven for 10-12 minutes.
+- Bake for 10-12 minutes.
 When they are ready, the muffins will be lightly golden and a toothpick inserted in the center of a muffin will come out clean.